syncfusion-content/wpf-docs/wpf/Updown/Getting-Started.md

 ## Culture

-The culture can be set to `en-US` for the UpDown control as shown in the following code.
+Use `Culture` property to change culture of UpDown control.
 The U.S. culture uses "." as the decimal seperator.

 {% tabs %}